AfterShip/challenge/README.md

 ```

-3. Stop the task if you tried 10 succeed attempt or 3 failed attempt.
+3. Stop the task if you tried 10 succeed attempts or 3 failed attempts.

-4. NOTICE that the above bs payload is just an example, you should make sure your script can be run as `distributed` system (multiple instances, multi process), and also able to get MULTIPLE currenies if needed.
-Not only HKD to USD.
+4. Scale horizontally: NOTICE that the above bs payload is just an example, you should make sure your script can be run as `distributed` system (in multiple instances / servers.
+Using CLUSER mode in NODE.JS DO NOT help)

-5. You are coding the `consumer` worker, NEVER use your worker to seed the data.
+5. You are coding the `consumer worker`, NEVER use your `consumer worker` to `SEED` the data.

+6. You can seed the data to the tube with bs console or coding another `producer worker` to `SEED` the data.

 ## Tools you need